numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 function in the testbed:

 ..
 Dimo: the above paragraph explains things in the wrong order, isn't it?
+..
+Wassim: Right, the transformations are applied in the reverse order

 .. math::
     f_{13}(\mathbf{x}) = f_{\text{raw}}^{\text{Sharp Ridge}}(\mathbf{z}) + \mathbf{f}_{\text{opt}}.